-For example, you may need to enter a code sent to your email or cell phone, oryou will need to answer some security questions.
-They will never just send you a link that brings you immediately to your account.
+For example, you may need to enter a code sent to your email or cell phone, or you will need to answer some security questions.
+They will never send you a link that brings you immediately to your account.

-Should you get an email like this and you really can't tell if it's real or not, the best thing you can do is reach out to the company or institution that contacted you to see if there is a problem, and if there isn't, this is a great chance for you to alert them that they have been attacked and need to address the security of their site.
+Should you get an email like this and you really can't tell if it's real, the best thing you can do is reach out to the company or institution that contacted you to see if there is a problem.
+If there isn't, this is a great chance for you to alert them that they have been attacked and need to address the security of their site.

 You're a Winner!

-We all have dreams of winning the lottery, and while it's quite unlikely this will happen, it's impossible if you don't first enter the lottery.
+We all dream of winning the lottery, and while it's quite unlikely this will happen, it's impossible if you don't first enter the lottery.
 This is where we get the whole "you've got to play to win" idea.

-However, email scammers will play on our desire to win things and send you fake emails claiming you've won a special prize.
-These prizes can range from free vacations, to iPhones, to large amounts of cash.
-But to claim this prize, you will need to provide the person who sent you the email with some personal information, and this should be a giant red flag.
+However, email scammers will play on our desire to win things and send fake emails claiming you've won a special prize.
+These prizes can range from free vacations to iPhones to large amounts of cash.
+But to claim this prize, you must provide the person who sent you the email with some personal information, which should be a giant red flag.

 These scams are tempting - we all love the idea of free stuff - but before you turn over your private information to a stranger, ask yourself: did I enter this lottery or contest?
-If the answer is no, then this email is most certainly a scam.
-If you're not sure, then spend some time looking through your emails to see if you have any records of entering.
+If the answer is no, this email is undoubtedly a scam.
+If you're unsure, look through your emails to see if you have any records of entering.
 Another option is to try and find out who is making this offer so that you can contact them directly.
 Not being able to find this contact information is another red flag, and it's always better to be safe than sorry.

-Often referred to "sextortion," this scam usually comes in the form of an email from an anonymous sender saying that they have figured something out about you that could be compromising.
-For example, they may say that they have caught you watching pornography, or they may claim to have photos of you that you wouldn't want to be released to the public.
+Often referred to as "sextortion," this scam usually comes in the form of an email from an anonymous sender saying that they have figured something out about you that could be compromising.
+For example, they may say that they have caught you watching pornography or claim to have photos of you that you wouldn't want to be released to the public.

-However, no matter what the sender claims to have, he or she will almost always ask for some sort of a "confidentiality fee," which they will almost always ask you to pay in Bitcoin or some other cryptocurrency that can't be traced.
+However, no matter what the sender claims to have, they will almost always ask for some "confidentiality fee," which they will almost always ask you to pay in Bitcoin or some other cryptocurrency that can't be traced.

-For those of us who don't engage in this potentially risky behavior, avoiding this scam is easy because it's impossible for the sender to have something that doesn't exist.
-However, if you're worried there might be some stuff out there about you that you don't want to get out, it's still not worth it to pay.
-You'll never get that money back and there's a good chance there was never any real danger in the first place.
+For those who don't engage in this potentially risky behavior, avoiding this scam is easy because it's impossible for the sender to have something that doesn't exist.
+However, if you're worried there might be some stuff about you that you don't want to get out, it's still not worth paying.
+You'll never get that money back, and there's a good chance there was never any real danger in the first place.

-The cloud has made life considerably easier for most of us, and scammers know this, so they will often use file sharing services as a way of gaining access to your personal information.
+The cloud has made life considerably easier for most of us, and scammers know this, so they often use file-sharing services to access your personal information.
 Typically, to execute this scam, hackers will send you a spoofed email that appears to come from Google Drive, Dropbox (one of the most commonly spoofed websites), Office 365, etc., informing you that someone has shared a document with you.

-The best thing to do to prevent this is to double check the sender's address to make sure you recognize it.
+To prevent this, the best thing to do is double-check the sender's address to make sure you recognize it.
 If it looks wrong, it probably is.
-Should the email come from someone you know and it seems suspicious, double check with that person before opening the document.
+Should the email come from someone you know, and it seems suspicious, double check with that person before opening the document.
 Remember, when in doubt, don't click.

-Ordering things online has become a part of life, so much so that we often forget we've ordered stuff until it arrives on our front door.
-Or, people send us stuff without us knowing us about it.
-Either way, this represents a nice opportunity for hackers to try and steal your information.
+Ordering things online has become a part of life, so much so that we often forget we've ordered stuff until it arrives at our front door.
+Or, people send us stuff without us knowing about it.
+Either way, this represents an excellent opportunity for hackers to try and steal your information.

 Conveniently, there will be a link for you to click on that will ask you to provide login information, but because the site is false, all you will be doing is providing your personal information to a hacker.
 In some cases, clicking on the link will trigger an automatic malware download, which can wreak havoc on your computer and ruin your life.

 Preventing these scams requires you to know how to spot spoofed emails and websites.
-If you're unsure if the email is real or not, look back into your email history to find an email you previously received from this company and compare it to the one that looks fake.
-If there not the same, then there's a problem, and you should contact the company directly to find out what is going on.
-Spoofed websites will often include misspelled names or weird punctuation, so keep an eye out for this in the event you do click on the link provided in the email.
+If you're unsure if the email is actual or not, look back into your email history to find an email you previously received from this company and compare it to the one that looks fake.
+If there is not the same, then there's a problem, and you should contact the company directly to find out what is happening.
+Spoofed websites will often include misspelled names or weird punctuation, so keep an eye out for this if you click on the link provided in the email.